Benefits of Muscular Strength

 5. Improved sports performance.

-6. Resistance training is often recommended by doctors for people experiencing problems with fatigue or low mood
+6. Doctors often recommend resistance training for people experiencing problems with fatigue or low mood

 8. It is associated with greater confidence and enhanced self-esteem

-11. Muscular strength can be improved using very little equipment or space, so it’s an easy addition to any home workout routine.
+11. Muscular strength can be improved using little equipment or space, making it an easy addition to any home workout routine.

 13. Weight training has been used in medical rehabilitation programs following injury or illness.